How to setup a Q Root Node

 Clone the repository

-This directory contains a docker-compose file for quick launching of a full node using files .env
+file for quick launching of the root node with preconfigurations using .env

 Note: If git is not installed on your machine, you can manually copy all files from public repo